MLogdberg/mlogdberg.github.io/_posts/2019-08-23-Function and Application Insight part 2.md

 permalink: /2019/02/functions/understandhowlogsinaipart2
 ---

-In part one we covered the ILogger interface and what it's providing for us, but sometimes we want more control of our logging or we have allready implemented alot of custom logging and just want to "connect" the logging to our **end-to-end** experience.
+In part one I covered the ILogger interface and what it's providing for us, but sometimes we want more control of our logging, enrich oru logging or we have allready implemented alot of logging with *TelemtryClient* and just want to connect the logging to our **end-to-end** experience.

 We use the same Scenario, a message is recieve via API Management, sent to a Azure Function that publishes the message on a topic, a second Azure Function reads the published message and publishes the message on a second topic, a third Azure Function recieves the message and sends the message over http to a Logic App that represents a "3:e party system".